SeleniumHQ/seleniumhq.github.io/docs_source_files/content/webdriver/driver_requirements.ko.md

   chromedriver
   ```
 * If your `PATH` is configured correctly,
-you will see some some output relating to the startup of the driver:
+you will see some output relating to the startup of the driver:

 ```text
 Starting ChromeDriver 2.25.426935 (820a95b0b81d33e42712f9198c215f703412e1a1) on port 9515